Artmadiar/lantern-scrapper-bot/README.md

 To make it happen you just need to invite your bot to the channel!
 Easy!

+If you write directly to the bot with inline command `/status {channel}`, it responds with the count of stored messages for the given channel.

 File format
 - for messages is `{YYYY-MM-DD_HH-mm-ss}_{message_id}`
 - for media and files `{YYYY-MM-DD_HH-mm-ss}_{file_id}`